About Madison Environmental Resourcing Inc.

 And assist you with your sustainability efforts by:

-- Recycling your medical devices
+- Recycling your medical devices and blue wrap

 - Maximizing your return potential from your expired pharmaceuticals